Costeer/Gruvbox-Material-Themes/README.md

 1) Download the Obsidian theme in releases or [here](https://github.com/Costeer/Gruvbox-Material-Themes/tree/main/Obsidian%20Theme).
 2) Open Obsidian.
 3) Open Settings.
-4) Navigate to the "Apperance" section.
+4) Navigate to the "Appearance" section.
 5) Click on the folder icon.

 ![Screenshot from 2023-09-20 22-13-22](https://github.com/Costeer/Gruvbox-Material-Themes/assets/142180709/db041726-a0ac-4d41-b0bb-c9a94bc18e7c)